tiagorg/talk-backbone-tricks-and-treats/README.md

 ## The jQuery Way

-- Backbone depends on jQuery, however it must not be abused.
+- Backbone depends on jQuery, but it shouldn't mean abusing.
 - Developers coming from strong jQuery background insist on *jQuerizing*, while Backbone provides structure to avoid that:
-  - AJAX belongs to the Model and *SHOULD NOT* be coded like *$.ajax()*.
+  - AJAX belongs to the Model and *SHOULD NOT* be coded like *`$.ajax()`*.
-  - DOM events binding belongs to the View and *SHOULD NOT* be coded like *$(el).on('click', ...)*.
+  - DOM events binding belongs to the View and *SHOULD NOT* be coded like *`$(el).click(...)`*.
 - This is a common scenario in code migrations to Backbone, but simple to fix.
-Just have Model and View do their work.
+Just have the Models and Views to do their work.
 - Follow [Step by step from jQuery to Backbone](https://github.com/kjbekkelund/writings/blob/master/published/understanding-backbone.md) to better understand this process.

 ---